learn-co-students/map-dispatch-to-props-lab-onl01-seng-ft-030220/README.md

 (passed in by `connect` when called), so we can wrap an imported action with `dispatch` within __mapDispatchToProps()__.
-Don't forget that the action provided in `actions/restaurants.js` is a function that _must be called_ in order to return the action object.
+Don't forget that the action provided in `actions/restaurants.js` is a function that _must be called_ in order to return the action object..